regebro/hovercraft/docs/presentations.rst

 Shape-scaling
 .............

-Hovercraft will scale the path so that all the slides that need to fit into the path will fit into the path.
+Hovercraft! will scale the path so that all the slides that need to fit into the path will fit into the path.
 If you therefore have several paths in your presentation, they will **not** keep their relative sizes, but will be resized so the slides fit.
 If you need to have the shapes keep their relative sizes, you need to combine them into one path.

 .. _documentation: http://docutils.sourceforge.net/docs/index.html
 .. _parameters: http://docutils.sourceforge.net/docs/ref/rst/directives.html#images